Oregon Ducks track and field: Rivalries

-The traditional rival of the Oregon Ducks is the Oregon State Beavers, called the Civil War.
-This fierce rivalry extended to the track and field programs, where for a period, they met twice a year.
+A traditional rival of the Oregon Ducks was the Oregon State Beavers.
+This rivalry extended to the track and field programs, where for a period, they met twice a year.
 However, due to budgetary concerns, Oregon State University dropped the track and field program in 1988 and the rivalry ended.
-Their women's program was reinstated in 2004, but since they do not have a men's program, the rivalry has not yet been renewed.
+Their women's program was reinstated in 2004, but since they do not have a men's program, the rivalry has not been renewed.